 Unofficial color list for The “Sitting Cat” collectible figurine, manufactured by Mosser Glass.
-Organized by color family, with descriptions and links to images where available.
+It can be challenging to identify colors on the Mosser sitting cats for a number of reasons – beginning with the lack of documentation from Mosser.
+The list is organized by color family, with descriptions and links to images where available.
+For consistency, nearly all of these photos were taken in the same location under similar lighting conditions .
 (Where did I get this information?)

 Red & Pink